dylanmestyanek/backend-boilerplate/readme.md

 # Node.js Backend Boilerplate

 This has been created to have a basic server and database structure ready to rock.

 ## Getting Started
 1) Fork and `git clone` this repository.
 2) Run `npm i` to install all dependencies.
-3) Run `npm run server` to get that server up and ready to rock!
+3) Run `npm run server` to get that server up and rollin'!

 ## Directories: